harsh432004/attendance-system-app/README.md

 - Ensure code adheres to the project's coding standards.
 - Test changes locally before submitting.
 - Provide comments and documentation for new features.

 ---
+## 🚀 How to Deploy the Project

+To deploy the project in a production environment, follow these steps:

+### 1. Docker Setup

+#### Build the Docker Image
+Build the Docker image for the project with the following command: docker build -t attendance-system-app .

+#### Run the Docker Container
+Run the container with the following command: docker run -p 8501:8501 attendance-system-app
+Access the application at http://localhost:8501.

+---